howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 #### Setup for authentication

-In this tutorial, we will implement simple, naive implementation of a JWT (Json Web Token) implementation.
+In this tutorial, you will implement simple, naive implementation of a JWT (Json Web Token) implementation.
 This is a simple solution for creating token-based authentication.

-We will also use `bcryptjs` for simple encryption for the user's password.
+You'll also use `bcryptjs` for simple encryption for the user's password.

 <Instruction>